Supply Chain Trends Every Packaging Leader Must Watch

 Traceability is also essential for ensuring sustainable packaging meets regulations.

-Using traceability technologies, companies can track each step of the sourcing and production process.
+Using traceability technologies, your brand can track each step of the sourcing and production process.

 This helps verify that packaging materials meet environmental standards, such as being FSC-certified or made from a certain percentage of recycled content.